Ragansu/NSBI-workflow-tutorial/README.md

 ## Library

-To use the general library `nsbi_common_utils` developed here in general cases outside of this tutorial, do:
+To use the library `nsbi_common_utils` developed here in general cases outside of this tutorial, do:

 ```console
 python -m pip install --upgrade 'nsbi-common-utils @ git+https://github.com/iris-hep/NSBI-workflow-tutorial.git'